Feel the Fire (Overkill album): Reception

 Feel the Fire received a positive review from AllMusic's Alex Henderson, who awarded the album three stars out of five, saying that it "made quite a splash within the heavy metal community and listenership", and "possessed all the blistering riffs and complete abandonment fans would learn to expect from Overkill."
 Henderson then finished his review, saying that Feel the Fire "solidified a loyal fan base that would grow steadily as the band expanded their sound and catalog through the mid- and late '80s.
 The classic original band lineup of Bobby "Blitz" Ellsworth on vocals, Bobby Gustafson on guitars, Rat Skates on drums, and bassist D.D.
 Verni sounds surprisingly accomplished on this major-label debut, giving tight performances and ultimately helping (along with fellow second-wave thrash bands like Flotsam and Jetsam and a myriad of Bay-Area metal outfits) define a generation of spastic, but impressive second wave of aggressive thrash metal."

 Feel the Fire did not initially reach the Billboard 200 charts or become a commercial success.
 Based on the moderate success of Feel the Fire, Overkill signed a recording contract with Atlantic Records in 1986, although they would still remain on Megaforce until Horrorscope (1991).

 Touring and promotion

-Overkill spent most of 1985 and 1986 on tour for Feel the Fire, supporting such bands as Carnivore, S.O.D., Blessed Death, Nuclear Assault, Liege Lord, Black Flag, Venom, Anthrax and D.R.I.
-In 1986, Overkill was part of two major tours; they supported Anthrax and Agent Steel on the Spreading the Disease tour in Europe, and opened for Slayer on the Reign in Blood tour in the United States.
+Overkill spent most of 1985 and 1986 on tour for Feel the Fire, supported by bands such as Carnivore, S.O.D., Blessed Death, Nuclear Assault, Liege Lord and D.R.I.
+In 1986, Overkill was part of two major tours; they supported Anthrax on the Spreading the Disease tour in Europe, and opened for Slayer on the Reign in Blood tour in the United States.